matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$processedReports, $reportType, $outputType, $report)</code></pre>

-- `array` `$processedReports` The list of processed reports in the scheduled report.
+- `array` `&$processedReports` The list of processed reports in the scheduled report.
 Entries includes report data and metadata for each report.

 - `string` `$reportType` A string ID describing how the scheduled report will be sent, eg, `'sms'` or `'email'`.